AvaAvarai/Villageworks/README.md

    - **macOS**: Use `open -n -a love "path/to/villageworks"` or drag the folder onto the LÖVE application
    - **Linux**: Use `love /path/to/villageworks`

+### Building the Game

+1. Download or clone this repository
+2. Navigate to the folder and run `zip -9 -r ../villageworks.love ./*`.
+3. Go one folder up and run `love villageworks.love`

 ## Gameplay Guide

 ### Getting Started